sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 To add the example problem illustrated above, you enter the following text and Markdown formatting in the simple editor in Studio.

 ::

-    >>Lateral inhibition, as was first discovered in the horsehoe crab:<<
+    >>Lateral inhibition, as was first discovered in the horseshoe crab:<<

     ( ) is a property of touch sensation, referring to the ability of crabs to detect nearby predators.